In a world where first impressions count, having an impressive portfolio website is like wearing your best outfit to a job interview.

 Divi has a free and a premium version available for $89 per year.

 Divi is an excellent WordPress theme.
 It’s well-coded, lightweight and is flexible and customizable.
 The designs aren’t up to the same standard of creativity as Astra but they could be ideal for some audiences.

-Ultra is another creative WordPress portfolio theme family with multiple themes covering every niche.
+Ultra is another creative theme for showcasing your portfolio.
 This portfolio theme is much more vibrant than Mai Studio or Divi.
 It’s bright, colourful, energetic and works very well indeed.

 The modern design is actually very simple.
 Some full screen elements with images, graphics and a portfolio grid with a contact form at the bottom.
 Combined with great use of colour and bold fonts, the overall impression is of something much bigger than the sum of its parts.